dnblvr/License_Plate_Detection_Database/README.md

 ![alt text](<screenshots/sc_2.png>)

-Once the choice is picked, the resulting image is displayed.
-Make sure that the foreground is black and the background is white. if the first two options are picked, give the letter information onto the terminal.
+Once the choice is picked, the resulting character image is displayed.
+Make sure that the foreground is black and the background is white. if the first two options are picked, give the character label onto the terminal.
+Input characters will be capitalized automatically.
 Once done, they should go to `<main_folder>/c_cropped_letters` folder.
+Their new names are `<char> - <license_plate_img_name>.png`.

 Here are the detected letters of the `ROCKESQ` plate: